Where did the inspiration for Branch come about?

 I’d spent most of my career in the corporate real estate world but transitioned into the world of “Proptech” in 2016.
 I was amazed at the rapid pace of change hitting the traditional real estate landscape, but couldn’t believe that such a large (and problematic) section of the industry hadn’t been disrupted at all.
-Bureau was the result of a realization that there was an opportunity to use technology to fix how companies experience office furniture.
+Branch was the result of a realization that there was an opportunity to use technology to fix how companies experience office furniture.

 Breather was a great experience.
 Beyond being a real estate technology company, the size of Breather’s portfolio meant that we were also essentially running a furniture procurement business too.
 I witnessed firsthand the expensive and complicated nature of furnishing offices and saw that there was no good solution available.